Shirley, British Columbia

 Shirley is an unincorporated locality on the southwest coast of Vancouver Island, in British Columbia.
-It's local government is the Juan de Fuca Electoral Area, which is part of the Capital Regional District.
+Its local government is the Juan de Fuca Electoral Area, which is part of the Capital Regional District.

 Geography

 Shirley is located 57 kilometres west of Victoria, on Highway 14 between Sooke and Port Renfrew.

 The Strait of Juan de Fuca lies south of Shirley, and Kirby Creek runs through the community.

 History

 Settlement in the Shirley area increased after British Columbia joined Canada in 1871.

 The Shirley Post Office was opened 1 May 1894, with the name being suggested by Mrs. G. Clark, wife of the postmaster Edwin Clark, after her native town near Southampton, England.

 Population

 In 2021, the population of Jordan River/Shirley was 485.